United States Lotteries: Powerball and Mega Millions results for the weekend

 The ticket costs US$2 per play and with its purchase you must choose five numbers between 1 and 69 for the white balls and one more number between 1 and 26 for the red Powerball.
 These can either be selected by the buyer or generated randomly by a machine, at the user’s choice.
 Tickets are purchased in person at a lottery agency.

-This November 3, a new Mega Millions lottery draw was held, which offered a pot of US$196,000,000.
+This November 10th, A new Mega Millions lottery draw was held, which offered a pot of US$223,000,000.
 Among the winners, an important part managed to multiply their prize thanks to the purchase of the Megaplier, a more expensive ticket than the regular one, which delivers a larger sum of money to those who manage to match the numbers.

 Drawings take place on Tuesdays and Fridays of each week, at 11 pm Eastern and 8 pm Pacific.
 The sale is made in 45 US states and gives the possibility of trying your luck and having the chance to win a million-dollar sum.

-On its official website, the lottery reported that The Mega Millions winning numbers were 15, 32, 38, 47, 65 and 12 with the last number corresponding to the Mega Ball.
-The first prize, which could win the total prize pool of US$196,000,000, was left vacant.
-However, someone from Florida managed to match the first five numbers and won the secondary prize of US$1,000,000.
+On its official website, the lottery reported that the winning Mega Millions numbers were 13, 33, 59, 68, 70, 8 with the last number corresponding to the Mega Ball.
+The first prize, which could win the total prize pool of US$223,000,000, was left vacant.
+However, someone from Georgia managed to match the first five numbers and won the secondary prize of US$1,000,000.

 #United #States #Lotteries #Powerball #Mega #Millions #results #weekend